 For details, see Properties panel.

-To hide or show all panels, including the Tools panel and Control panel, press Tab.
+To hide or show all panels, including the toolbar and Control panel, press Tab.

-To hide or show all panels except the Tools panel and Control panel, press Shift+Tab.
+To hide or show all panels except the toolbar and Control panel, press Shift+Tab.

 Tip: You can temporarily display hidden panels if Auto-Show Hidden Panels is selected in Interface preferences.
 It’s always on in Illustrator.
 Move the pointer to the edge of the application window (Windows®) or to the edge of the monitor (Mac OS®) and hover over the strip that appears.